yu-ming-chen/tp/docs/DeveloperGuide.md

 Only when the index given by the user is valid (within the range of existing budgets), does the command execute successfully.

-The following sequence diagram is similar to `figure 4.3.2.1.1` which shows the interactions between the `Logic` and `Model` components of NUSave, depicting a scenario where the user within a budget would like to delete the first expenditure on his list.
+The following sequence diagram is similar to Figure 4.3.2.1.1 which shows the interactions between the `Logic` and `Model` components of NUSave, depicting a scenario where the user within a budget would like to delete the first expenditure on his list.

 ![DeleteExpenditureCommand Sequence Diagram](diagrams/commandsPlantUML/diagram/DeleteExpenditureCommand.png)

-Figure 4.3.2.2.2: Sequence diagram  for delete budget command in budget page view.
+Figure 4.3.2.2.2: Sequence diagram of the `DeleteExpenditureCommand`.

->Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+> Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 1. The `LogicManager` uses the `BudgetPageParser` to parse the given user input.